 Note: For those traveling to Pelling from Gangtok (like I did), shared taxis are available (INR 300) from West Sikkim taxi jeep stand near the Gangtok police headquarters.
 Pelling is 112 kms from Gangtok and it takes around 5 hours to reach.

 Pelling town is divided into three parts – Upper Pelling, Middle Pelling and Lower Pelling.
 Upper Pelling has most no’s of hotels among the three, so you can find most of the other backpackers and tourist roaming around.
 Also, the views from Upper Pelling are the best due to its location.
-Middle and Lower Pelling consists of the local brewery shops and market place.
+Middle and Lower Pelling consist of the local brewery shops and marketplace.
 You can simply walk to places of interest, as Pelling is a small town.